HIS BEATITUDE SIR GODFREY GREGG DD

 Just think of all that God was ready to give, and yet, you have considered other things more important to you than God.

 God spoke to the people of Judah through the prophet Jeremiah, saying, “My people have forsaken Me, the fountain of living waters, and [have made] broken cisterns that can hold no water.”
 Jeremiah 2:13 They had turned from the one true God to worthless substitutes.
 To abandon God means we risk being made “desolate” verse 12.
-But obedience to Christ brings complete fulfillment that gives life, peace, and hope.
+But obedience to Christ brings complete fulfilment that gives life, peace, and hope.

 “All the springs my soul had tested